Sourdough Starter Pie and Galette Crust

 4. Combine the filling ingredients in a large mixing bowl and gently stir to combine.

-5. Remove the chilled dough and scoop the filling into the center but maintain a 2” clean border of dough all around.
-Depending on the size of your peaches, and how far you’ve rolled out your dough, you might have some extra filling—don’t overfill the dough or it might spill in the oven.
+5. Remove the chilled dough and scoop the filling into the center but maintain a 2-inch clean border of dough all around.
+Depending on the size of your peaches, and how far you’ve rolled out your dough, you might have some extra filling—don’t overfill the dough, or it might spill in the oven.

 6. Working all the way around, fold the border up and over the fruit, pressing the dough together where it overlaps to create a seal.

-7. Place the baking sheet with galette into the fridge for at least 15-30 minutes (important!) to firm up before baking.
+7. Important: Place the baking sheet with the galette into the fridge for at least 15-30 minutes to firm before baking.

-9. Bake for about 40 minutes until juices are bubbling and the crust is a nice dark brown.
-Let cool on a wire rack until safe to eat, but eat when still warm.
+9. Bake for about 40 minutes until juices are bubbling and the crust is golden brown.
+Let the sourdough galette slightly cool on a wire rack.

 Notes